MaximKlim/MaksimKlimentsyeuPortfolio/index.md

 [Up](#contents)

 ## <a name="4"></a>Interests
-Listening to music, watching films, follow world football, like family time and romantic
+Listening to music, watching films, following world football, enjoing family time and romantic

 Dreaming to find time to read smth fiction, play music, devote more time to family